prakashlab/octopi-driver-board/ODSv1.0.0-PP-T41/README.md

 This plane is designed to provide the following functionalities:

-- Low-level and real-time control, with the Teensy 4.1
+- Low-level and real-time control of components driven by the stack, with the Teensy 4.1
 - (Optionally) High-level computation, with the NVIDIA Jetson Nano
 - Human-machine interfacing, delegated to a peripheral board
 - Mechanical base for all other planes in the driver stack